jwon114/weather-app/README.md

 - Forecast icons are hosted by OpenWeather.

 ## Future Improvements
+Ideas to improve the application.

 - OpenWeather API recently released an endpoint named "One Call API" that provides the current weather and a daily forecast for 7 days.
-This might be a more appropriate endpoint to use because it requires only one API call and no data manipulation to retrieve daily forecasting.
+This could be an appropriate endpoint to use because it is one API call and no daily forecasting data manipulation required.
 - Progress bar animation smoothness.
 - More interesting animations when transitioning to new data.
+- Option to change location.

 ## Built With
 - [Open Weather Map API](https://openweathermap.org/api)